milomedia/tilix/_posts/2018-02-14-Systematic-Copywriting.md

 5. **Recently Done**: Here, all of the content is complete and has either been published or is ready to be published.
 Having this list on the Trello Board allows us to assess our progress, and get a general understanding of how often we have published and hit our due dates.

 ### ACME Energy
 The screen shot above shows a shot of the editorial calendar for the fictional supply business ACME Energy.
 [Get a hi-res version here](http://www.tilix.uk.s3.amazonaws.com/img/blogs/Acme-Editorial-Trello.png).
 Pieces from the content map above are clearly identified and scheduled for production.
 The final column shows that the Editorial calendar has been recently done.
 Although it is true to say that this is a living document which is never done!
 Work in Progress is focussed on the Careers page.

-## More Analysis & Reflection
-In the coming weeks and months I look forward to publishing a series of blog posts which describe what Tilix and I have learnt from tracking the web content in the GB energy market.

-In this series, I will deep dive into several of the content items listed above.
+I look forward to publishing a series of blog posts which deep dive into several of the content items listed above.
 I'll look at what's common and what's different across the market.
-In many cases I will present examples of original content for ACME Energy to highlight how tone of voice and writing style can be applied to spice up even the driest of content.
+In many cases I will present examples of original content for ACME Energy to highlight the impact of tone of voice and writing style.